A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 Pilot cycle in your institution

-Implementation of a short OBAN workshop cycle (a few sessions), followed by a shared debrief.
+Implementation of a short cycle of OBAN workshops (a few sessions), observation, then a debrief.

-In short: OBAN is already a demanding strategy game that can be used in a recreational yet cognitive way.
-OBAN Academy and OBAN Access are its natural evolutions: a structured teaching version and an inclusive version co-built with our partners.
+In short: OBAN is already a demanding strategy game that can be used in a recreational and cognitive way.
+OBAN Academy and OBAN Access are its natural evolutions: a structured educational version and an inclusive version.

 The site oxxymoreinteractive.com is fully secured thanks to the HTTPS protocol.